-Tipping Point: Sandy Hook Elementary School Massacre (VIDEOS)
+Tipping Point: Sandy Hook Elementary School Massacre

-The White House and a growing number of Democratic lawmakers on Capitol Hill appear to be uniting on the issue
+The White House and a growing number of Democratic lawmakers on Capitol Hill appear to be uniting on the issue of gun control.

 In Washington and around the country, the legacy left by the 26 people slaughtered in a school shooting in Newtown, Connecticut, has galvanized efforts in what might be meaningful legislative reform.

 Several lawmakers have promised to introduce or reintroduce gun control legislation, ranging from a reinstatement of a federal ban on assault weapons to banning the sale of high-capacity magazines over the past several days.
 Congressman Mike Thompson, Viet Nam veteran, Purple Heart recipient, gun owner and hunter, has been chosen to lead a House-led Task Force looking into legislative action and reform.

 White House Press Secretary Jay Carney said President Obama supports California Senator Dianne Feinstein’s forthcoming legislation to reinstate a ban on assault weapons which expired in 2004, noting the president would also consider limiting the capacity of ammunition magazines and closing a loophole allowing individuals to purchase firearms at gun shows without a background check.

 Carney emphasized that new gun rules would only compose a portion of a more comprehensive effort to address mass casualty events.
 The press secretary emphasized, for instance, that improved mental health services were an important element in any effort.